mbsa-tud/ImgGen/README.md

 ### Prerequisites

-- **Blender**: Ensure Blender is installed, and you can use Blender’s `bpy` module.
-- **Python 3.8+**: The project uses Python to interact with Blender and render scenes.
+- **Python 3.10**: The project uses Python to interact with Blender and render scenes.
-- **BlenderProc**: Install BlenderProc, a procedural Blender scripting tool, using the following command:

 ### Installation